NetSensors/bluefox/README.md

 ![Screenshot](screenshots/bf006.png)

-1. Press this arrow ICON to build and compile the simple message sketch
+1. Press this arrow ICON to build and compile the simple message sketch.
 2. Once complete you should see the last message in the window at the bottom being Hard Reseting... , There should be no error messages shown.

 ![Screenshot](screenshots/bf007.png)